 9. The sex dream sequence was originally supposed to feature Freddy with breasts

 If you are of a certain age there are specific film moments, mostly of the nude variety, which stick with you.
 Stacy Alden baring her breasts as Nurse Marcie in Dream Warriors is one such moment.
-It made sense in Dream Warriors‘ story – you have teenage male characters, surely one of them is going to have a sex dream.
+It made sense in Dream Warriors‘ story – surely one of the male teenager characters is going to have a sex dream.
 However, while it turns into a nightmare for Joey when the nurse ties him to the bed with her tongue (S&M on a Elm Street level) it was originally meant to be a nightmare for viewers, with the nurse’s head turning into Freddy’s.
 So, you would have a topless Stacy Alden wearing a very convincing Freddy mask extending down to just above her breasts.
 A more confusing image you could not possibly imagine for a teenage boy in 1987.
 They went so far as to film it with Alden in full make-up, but everyone looked at it and agreed it just wasn’t right.
 I shan’t traumatize you with it, but a quick Google Image search can easily take you to a photo of Alden in full Freddy make-up and mask on the set of Dream Warriors.

 10. The Freddy Snake originally looked like a giant penis

 The “Freddy Snake” was originally pink, and basically looked like a giant penis swallowing Kristen whole.
 Some of the effects crew say this was intentional, others say not so much.
 Either way, once Chuck Russell saw it he was adamant they could not film the puppet in that condition, immediately instruction the crew to re-paint the puppet, adding in blues and greys, just anything to make it not quite so pink.
 However, they were pressed for time so they ultimately just covered it in a green goo.